Visualizing the Los Angeles wildfires in maps and charts

 This map will automatically update as data becomes available.

 The California Department of Forestry and Fire Protection employs sensors attached to aircraft to capture fire perimeter data.
-Because high winds had grounded most aircraft, updates to the observed fire perimeter can be delayed.
+Because high winds can sometimes ground aircraft, updates to the observed fire perimeter can be delayed.

 Track the fire size and containment estimates on the fires currently burning throughout the state: